vhinrich/vhinandrich2/sites/all/modules/contrib/webform_hints/README.txt

 "sites/all/libraries" (or equivalent) directory.
 Complete structure should be the following:
 -- sites/all/libraries/form-defaults/jquery.form-defaults.min.js

+Warning: This will store the hint in the label attribute, which is invalid HTML.
 *** End <= IE 9/Legacy Support ***
 ----------------------------------